Today we’ll complete the shoulder volume series.

 Why such a high volume for such small muscles?

-Because these are muscles of the shoulder that don’t take super high damage from training due to their anatomical position.
+Because these are muscles of the shoulder that don’t take super high damage from the remaining training due to their anatomical position.

 They’re basically not stretched under load to an excessive amount.
-You cannot use tonnes of weight.
-Their anatomical construction does not match that.
+Also, using tonnes of weight is not recommended either since their anatomical construction does not favor that.

-If you compare heavy compound exercises like deadlifts with rear delt workout, it becomes pretty clear why you cannot nearly use as much weight.
+If you compare heavy compound exercises like deadlifts with rear delt exercises, it becomes pretty clear why you cannot nearly use as much weight.

 These compound exercises involve a lot of different muscles and are really fatiguing for our body.
 According to that, you also need adequate recovery time.